How much do your products cost?

 What Warranty do you offer?

-We warrantly the Invicta and Mirus hardware to be free from defects in workmanship and materials for three years.
-The details may be found here
+We warranty the Invicta and Mirus hardware to be free from defects in workmanship and materials for three years.

-We warrantly the Concero hardware to be free from defects in workmanship and materials for one year.
-The details may be found here
+We warranty the Concero hardware to be free from defects in workmanship and materials for one year.

 Please note: we may include other elements in the shipment to you, for example the USB cable.
 These we do not manufacture and we do not warranty, we include them in the shipment as a courtesy.

 Can you please say more about the use of DAC’s per channel in MIRUS?

 Yes we can.
 We have tried to tread a fine line here between describing what we are doing and not giving away a technical aspect, but we see that we have sown some confusion in our customers minds so let’s just explain clearly what’s going on.

 We use a total of two ESS 8 Channel DACs, we connect four outputs of one DAC to four outputs of the other DAC to make one stereo output.
 So each of our outputs comes from both DACs.
 We do that so that any mismatch between the two DAC chips cancels out.